Order of Saint Augustine: Province of Our Mother of Good Counsel

 In 1905 James Edward Quigley, Archbishop of Chicago invited the Order to Chicago to start its first foundation west of the Appalachian Mountains.
 St. Rita of Cascia High School in Chicago was founded in 1909.
 Other parishes were then established, as well as Cascia Hall Preparatory School in Tulsa, Oklahoma in 1926 and Providence Catholic High Schoolin New Lenox, Illinois in 1962.
-In 1941, The Province of Our Mother of Good Counsel, also referred to as "Midwest Augustinians", was split off to cover the central U.S, leaving the east coast to the Villanova Province.
+In 1941, The Province of Our Mother of Good Counsel, also referred to as "Midwest Augustinians", was split off to cover the central U.S., leaving the east coast to the Villanova Province.

 In 1962, Pope John XXIII asked for religious orders in the United States to send 10% of their members to evangelize Latin America.
 He later specifically invited the Augustinians of the Midwest Province of Our Mother of Good Counsel, headquartered near Chicago, to care for missionary territory in Northern Peru.
 The Augustinians accepted the invitation and began their missionary service in 1964.
 Their primary assignment was to the newly created Prelature of Chulucanas, which was later erected to become the Diocese of Chulucanas.
 The Augustinians also began new service in the nation's capital of Lima.
-As of May 2016, the Midwest Province of Augustinians had 76 Augustinians.
+Robert Prevost, later Pope Leo XIV, a friar of the province served as a missionary in Peru, he subsequently was named Prior Provincial, and then led the Order as Prior General, before returning to serve as a bishop in Peru.As of May 2016, the Midwest Province of Augustinians had 76 Augustinians.